cnkamorn/Post_Management/README.md

 ## Database
 The application utilizes SQLite for data storage.

+## Technical Aspects

+Developed with: Java, JavaFX, SQLite
+Design Pattern: MVC (Model-View-Controller)
+Singleton Usage: Potentially used for centralized access to global resources or configuration (details unavailable due to confidentiality).
+OOP Principles: Embraces object-oriented design principles for modularity, encapsulation, and inheritance (specific principles not disclosed).

 ## Testing
 The application is tested using JUnit.
 The test cases cover various scenarios to ensure the robustness and reliability of the implemented functionalities.